YunaLiou/UltrasonicImgSegmentation-Unet/README.md

 　There are 3 folders (**image**, **ground_truth**, **test_image**) under the folder,**datasets**.
 The folder,**image**, was used for placing the images for training.
 The folder,**ground_truth**, was used for putting the labeled image corresponding to the images for training.
  ( Note: you need to be sure the files' order in both of folders (**image**, **ground_truth**) are consistent.
 Or, you can name the image and its corresponding labeled image with the same name and further put them into the 2 folders,respectively.)
 The folder,**test_image**, was used for placing those image you want to predict.
-The data directory strutures are as following:
+The data directory structures are as following:

     datasets
     　　└ image